VishaalJayavelu/Stock-Maintaining-System/README.md

 # Stock-Maintaining-System
-Maintaining stocks for a any companies in/out warehouses
+Maintaining stocks for an companies in/out warehouses